Ariestootl/Python-Projects/README.md

 for the decade 1950–1959.
 Are there any noticeable differences between the decades?

-Link for the Data: https://github.com/hplgit/scipro-primer/blob/master/src/misc/Oxford_sun_hours.txt
+Link for the Data: https://github.com/hplgit/scipro-primer/blob/master/src/misc/Oxford_sun_hours.txt - (contains data of the num- ber of sun hours in Oxford, UK, for every month since January 1929.)

 In reference to A Primer on Scientific Programming with Python Chapter 2.6.2: Analyzing List Data, the code here can by run on Python3